hendkai/paperless_sort_low_quality_ollama/README.md

 2. **Follow the Prompts**:
    - Choose whether to ignore documents that have already been tagged.
    - Confirm the processing of documents to proceed with the analysis.
+   - Select specific documents to process or skip from a list.
+   - Review the summary of actions to be taken before executing them.

 ## 📝 Example